Dualities of dihedral and generalised quaternion codes and applications to quantum codes: On euclidean dualities of generalised quaternion codes

 It can be analogously proved the equality whenever $4\, \nmid \, \deg(g_j)$.
 Finally we have:

 \underline{$t+1\leq j \leq t+k$.}

 \end{proof}

-Now it is enough to apply $\nu$ in the previous result to the corresponding ideal in $\Fq[Q_n]$ of a $Q_n$-code to obtain its euclidean dual.
-The following properties will enable us to make some computations easier.
+Now it is enough to apply $\nu$ in the previous result to the descomposition of the corresponding ideal in $\Fq[Q_n]$ of a $Q_n$-code to obtain its euclidean dual.
+This is the main result of this section.